gorbak25/resume/cv-basic.typ

 - Ran sales campaigns to find Enterprise Design Partners and viable pivots via mass outreach and content marketing.

 #work(
-  title: "Principal Software Engineer/Architect",
+  title: "Principal Software Engineer",
   company: "Student Coin",
   location: "Warsaw, Poland",
-  dates: "May 2021 - Jan 2023",
+  dates: dates-helper(start-date: "May 2021", end-date: "Jan 2023"),
 )
+- Developed an crypto fundraising platform with 250 000 active users, migra
+-

+- Operated the company's server infrastructure

 - Development of DeFi protocols, management of tech teams, involvement in recruitment processes, conducting technical job interviews, maintenance of server infrastructure
 - Created a high security Hot Wallet system which on the launch day processed a few million USD of value and still operates actively with thousands of ETH transactions made
 - Created a launchpad platform for SMT and LEAN token which raised \$1.2 mln